amir-rismani/nextjs15-tutorial/02-routing/README.md

   - `page`: Unique UI of a route and make routes publicly accessible
   - `loading`: Loading UI for a segment and its children
   - `not-found`: Not found UI for a segment and its children
-  - `not-found`: Error UI for a segment and its children
+  - `error`: Error UI for a segment and its children
   - `global-error`: Global Error UI
   - `route`: Server-side API endpoint
   - `template`: Specialized re-rendered Layout UI
   - `default`: Fallback UI for Parallel Routes
 - `Good to know: .js, .jsx, or .tsx file extensions can be used for special files.`
+- A layout is UI that is **shared between multiple routes**.
+On navigation, layouts **preserve state**, **remain interactive**, and **do not re-render**.
+- The root layout is defined at the top level of the `app` directory and applies to all routes.
+- By default, layouts in the folder hierarchy are nested, which means they wrap child layouts via their `children` prop.
+You can nest layouts by adding `layout.js` inside specific route segments (folders).

 ### Catch-all Segments